EEN421/EEN421.github.io/aboutme.md

 Hey!
 My name is Ian Hanley.

-As a demonstrated leader and Cyber Security Architect at a leading MXDR MSSP focusing on Microsoft products and services, I specialize in leveraging the Microsoft security fabric effectively and enabling my peers in information security to extract favourable security outcomes.
+As a demonstrated leader and former Security Architect at leading MXDR MSSP's focusing on Microsoft products and services, I specialize in leveraging the Microsoft security fabric effectively and enabling my peers in information security to extract favourable security outcomes.

 As a father of two daughters, I know a thing or two about risk management too.